The Best Broccoli Pea Salad Recipe with Crispy Bacon

 Are peas and broccoli good for you?

-- Include seeds or nuts for healthy fats and additional protein.
+- Include seeds or nuts for healthy fats.

 Final Thoughts

-The key to making this salad truly special is chopping everything into similar-sized pieces and giving it time to chill before serving.
-The magic happens when all those flavors meld together in the refrigerator.
-Don’t skip that step!
-Whether you make it exactly as written or add your own twist, this broccoli salad is sure to become a regular in your recipe rotation.
+The key to making this salad truly special is chopping everything into similar-sized pieces and giving it time to chill.
+The magic happens after it rests in the refrigerator.
+Don’t skip that part!

 - Healthy Lemon Herb Potato Salad